jozefg/drafts/dissecting-some-ltac.markdown

 Careful readers will notice that instead of `f X || ...` we use `;`.
 Additionally, if the first clause fails and the second clause matches, that means that either `f X` or `all f LS` failed.
-In this case we backtrack all the way back out of our clause.
+In this case we backtrack all the way back out of this clause.
 This should mean that this is a "all or nothing" tactic.
 It will either not fail on all members of `ls` or nothing at all will happen.